shawfdong/atlas/README.md

 ================================================================================
 ```

 In this case, for example, `AntiKt4LCTopoJets` is a *key name* for the container whose type is `DataVector<xAOD::Jet_v1>`.
-Once you know the container types, you can find their APIs at [RootCore APIs site](http://hep.uchicago.edu/~kkrizka/rootcoreapis/dd/d44/namespacexAOD.html).
+Once you know the container types, you can find their APIs at the [RootCore APIs site](http://hep.uchicago.edu/~kkrizka/rootcoreapis/dd/d44/namespacexAOD.html).

 In your analysis, you choose the key name for the particular instance of the container in which you are interested (e.g., `AntiKt4LCTopoJets`). **Note** xAOD APIs are higher-level APIs, and they hide some behind-the-scenes magic, which is actually saved in the Auxiliary store of the raw Root file.
-However, as of this writing, you can access the xAOD APIs in C++ (e.g., [Exam_JetsPlot.cxx](https://github.com/shawfdong/atlas/blob/master/Exam_JetsPlot.cxx]) or pyROOT (e.g., [pyROOT_example.ipynb](https://github.com/shawfdong/atlas/blob/master/pyROOT_example.ipynb)) code, but not in [uproot](https://github.com/scikit-hep/uproot) code yet.
-Until someone implements xAOD support for uproot, you will have to read the raw data from the Auxiliary store (for an example, see [convert_specific_variables.py](https://github.com/shawfdong/atlas/blob/master/convert_specific_variables.py).
+However, as of this writing, you can only access the xAOD APIs in either C++ (e.g., [Exam_JetsPlot.cxx](https://github.com/shawfdong/atlas/blob/master/Exam_JetsPlot.cxx])) or pyROOT (e.g., [pyROOT_example.ipynb](https://github.com/shawfdong/atlas/blob/master/pyROOT_example.ipynb)), but not in [uproot](https://github.com/scikit-hep/uproot) yet.
+Until someone implements xAOD support for uproot, you will have to read the raw data from the Auxiliary store (for an example, see [convert_specific_variables.py](https://github.com/shawfdong/atlas/blob/master/convert_specific_variables.py))..